-If you took too much of a medicine or swallowed something that might be poisonous, can help you decide if it's safe to stay home, or if a call to Poison Control or visit to an emergency room is required.
+If you took too much of a medicine, swallowed something that might be poisonous, splashed a product on your eye or skin, or inhaled fumes, webPOISONCONTROL can help you decide if it's safe to stay home, or if a call to Poison Control or visit to an emergency room is required.
 Use webPOISONCONTROL if the exposed person meets all these criteria:

-- Asymptomatic.
-If symptoms from the poison exposure have already developed, call Poison Control at 1-800-222-1222 immediately.
+- No serious symptoms.
 If the individual collapses, has a seizure, has trouble breathing or can’t be awakened, call 911 right away.

-- Single substance (only one product) swallowed.
+- Single substance (only one product) involved.
 The drug or product can have multiple ingredients, but webPOISONCONTROL can't handle multiple drugs or products until we develop the logic for interactions and additive effects.

 - Unintentional.
 No self-harm or suicide attempts.
 When self-harm is involved, immediate evaluation by a healthcare provider, usually in an ER, is always advised.